 Everyone is different.
 This is a truism.
-Everyone’s addiction and recovery is different.
+Everyone's addiction and recovery is different.
 When you are being treated at Lexington Drug Treatment Centers, you are there under a drug rehab program tailored for your own personal addiction recovery story.
-For example, someone who came to our program because they had a sports injury and got addicted to Oxycodone will have a much different addiction rehab treatment plan than someone who has bipolar disorder and is self-medicating it away with alcohol and Adderall.
+For example, someone who came to the program because they had a sports injury and got addicted to Oxycodone will have a much different addiction rehab treatment plan than someone who has bipolar disorder and is self-medicating it away with alcohol and Adderall.

 As we've stated before addiction is a chronic disease, something you will have for the rest of your life.
 How you position yourself now will play a huge part in where you end up: